 - In the Audio Editor, click the Record button, or press on the numeric key pad.
 The Recording dialog opens. - 2.
 In the File to Create section in the Recording dialog, open the pop-up menu, and select whether you want to record a named file or a temporary file. - 3.
 Select a file name and the location where you want to save your file. - 4.
 Select the audio format by doing one of the following: - Click the down arrow button to select a preset audio format. - Click the audio format text to open the Audio File Format dialog, select the format, and click OK. - 5.
-Select whether you want to show the Level or the Spectrum display while recording. - 6.
-Click Record to start recording.

-The background of the Recording dialog turns red to indicate that you are recording.

-- 7. Optional: Pause the recording by clicking the Pause button. - 8.
-Optional: Drop markers during recording by clicking the drop marker buttons. - 9.
-When you have finished recording, click Stop. - 10.
+Select whether you want to record to an audio file or an audio montage track, by selecting one of the following options: - Create New Audio File Window - Add to Active Audio File - Add to Active Track of Montage - 6.
+Select whether you want to show the Level or the Spectrum display while recording. - 7.
+Click Record to start recording. - The background of the Recording dialog turns red to indicate that you are recording. - 8.
+Optional: Pause the recording by clicking the Pause button. - 9.
+Optional: Drop markers during recording by clicking the drop marker buttons. - 10.
+When you have finished recording, click Stop. - 11.
 Optional: If you want to record another take, click Record again.